 How it all began.

-When the credit union opened up its charter in 1997 to allow anyone living or working within 25 miles of a branch to join, it changed its name to Members First Credit Union.
+When the credit union opened its charter in 1997 to allow anyone living or working within 25 miles of a branch to join, it changed its name to Members First Credit Union.
 With its expansion to Bedford and surrounding communities in 2016, the credit union continued to broaden its membership base.
-In 2019, Members First further expanded its charter to serve anyone living, working or attending school in New Hampshire.
+Members First expanded its field of membership in 2019 to serve anyone living, working or attending school in New Hampshire.

 From John Walsh's briefcase at the Somerville Street Fire Station in Manchester back in 1949 to an expansive field of membership that serves the state of New Hampshire today, Members First is dedicated to serving both its members and the community to improve the quality of life for all.